 Documentation Guidelines

 Disability Services will review and consider all pieces of documentation submitted.
-Documentation will assist Disability Services in understanding how the disability impacts the student in an academic setting and the current impact of the disability as it relates to the accommodations requested.
+Documentation will assist Disability Services in understanding how the disability impacts the student in an academic or cocurricular setting and the current impact of the disability as it relates to the accommodations requested.
 Reviewing documentation is a collaborative process and is handled on a case-to-case basis.
 The eligibility determination process is not a same day process.
 Once documentation is uploaded via a New Student Application, it will be reviewed in order of receipt; therefore, it is recommended that documentation be submitted well in advance of any accommodation related needs.
 Typically, documentation is processed and the student will be notified within three business days of receipt.

 Students who have readily observable permanent disabilities (e.g. wheelchair user, white cane user) do not need to submit documentation.
 Instead, simply submit your application and then contact the office at 614-292-3307, or stop by the office during drop-in hours, to schedule a Welcome Meeting.